-iPhone SE users are reporting numerous problems with the 4-inch flagship and the current list includes severe battery drain, issues with connectivity, lag, and other performance issues.
+iPhone SE users are reporting numerous problems with the latest version of iOS 12 and the current list includes severe battery drain, issues with connectivity, lag, and other performance issues.

-The iPhone SE is Apple’s best small screen smartphone, but it’s far from perfect. iPhone SE owners are dealing with a myriad of problems, some of which appeared immediately after the iOS 11.4,1 update’s release in July.
+The iPhone SE is Apple’s best small screen smartphone, but it’s far from perfect. iPhone SE owners are dealing with a myriad of problems.

 Today we want to address these iPhone SE problems and take you through the most important things those dealing with issues, and those worried about issues, need to know.